phyzhenli/AM/README.md

 This project contains:
 - software: the code of the optimization method.
 - multipliers: verilog models of reproduced multipliers and generated multipliers.
-- ApproxFlow: a toolbox named ApproxFlow to evaluate the DNN accuracy with the approximate multiplier.
+- ApproxFlow: a toolbox to evaluate the DNN accuracy with the approximate multiplier.
 - accelerators: three DNN accelerators with unsigned 8-bit multipliers.
 - scripts: the scripts with [Arizona State Predictive PDK (ASAP) 7nm process library](https://github.com/The-OpenROAD-Project/asap7) for Synopsys Design Compiler tool.